Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 He won his first international cap for Italy while donning Palermo’s colours and after helping them consolidate as a top-half team in Serie A, he left for Wolfsburg in 2008.
 There he won the Bundesliga (alongside Cristian Zaccardo) in his first season.

 As of 2011, he has been a mainstay of Juventus’ all-conquering team, forming a virtually impenetrable defensive unit alongside Giorgio Chiellini and Leonardo Bonucci.
-However, his time as a footballer is almost up, retiring at the end of the season.
+However, his time as a footballer is now up, as he retired at the end of the season.

 Centre Back: Kamil Glik